 Mobile gaming has often been regarded as just a casual alternative when you can’t access your console or PC, but times have changed.
-Gone are the days of pixellated gameplay and choppy graphics because the new wave of mobile games, especially ones that fall in the action genre, bring everything from stunning visuals and smooth gameplay to impressive mechanics and a rich storyline to the table.
-If you are looking for some adrenaline-pumping action games for your Android smartphone, here’s a list of the 10 best mobile titles that’ll provide you a thrilling experience and will keep you engaged for quite some time.
+Gone are the days of pixelated gameplay and choppy graphics because the new wave of mobile games, especially ones that fall in the action genre, bring everything from stunning visuals and smooth gameplay to impressive mechanics and a rich storyline to the table.
+If you are looking for some adrenaline-pumping action games for your Android smartphone, here’s a list of the 12 best mobile titles that’ll provide you a thrilling experience and will keep you engaged for quite some time in 2020.

 1. PUBG Mobile